 Institution Responsibility Center for Land Fund Development To assume the prime responsibility for, or coordinate the with the compensation and ground clearance council in, organizing compensation and ground clearance; To work and coordinate closely with project's stakeholders to update and implement RP as per project's RPF.
 To provide compensation and ground clearance services; To develop resettlement areas; To build infrastructure on land funds assigned to it for management in order to organize auction; To provide information on land prices and land funds to organizations and individuals upon request; To assist the District People's Committee and Provincial People's Committee in disseminating information related to Resettlement Plan.
+To assist the District People's Committee in handling complaints at district level.
 To perform other tasks under decisions of the provincial-level People's Committee.